vdolek/angular-resize-event/README.md

 # Angular Resize Event

-Angular 5 directive for detecting any change of an element size.
+Angular 5 directive for detecting changes of an element size.

 It internally uses `ResizeSensor` from [CSS Element Queries](https://github.com/marcj/css-element-queries).